HannaHul/hello-world/README.md

 # hello-world
 first repository
-My first try, Hope it will be well
+My first try, Hope it will be good